isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 ### **Impact on Land Use in Jurong**

-The early economic activities in the Jurong region altered the land there drastically.
+The early economic activities in the Jurong region had a lasting impact on the landscape there.
+When the British arrived in 1819, the region was covered in thick primary forests.
+But by the end of the 19th century, most of the forests had been cleared.

+The clearing of the primary forests in Jurong and other parts of Singapore was due to the growth of plantations

 Clearing of forest

-Movement of people there
+Movement of people there...tiger

 Development of the transportation system